Prag8855/aab/content/guides/moving-to-berlin.md

 ## A new life in Germany

-After you settle in Berlin, it's time to make new plans.
+After you are settled in Berlin, you can make new plans.

 ### Start a business

 You can be self-employed in Germany.
-It can be a little scary, but it's worth it.
+It's a little scary, but it's worth it.

 **[How to start a business in Germany ➞](/guides/start-a-business-in-germany)**